CAAPIM/Microgateway/README.md

   Should return a list containing your Google Search service.

-- Use your exposed API:
+- Finally, try using your exposed API:

   ```
   curl --insecure \